eliasbuchwald/-reddit/Services.md

-There are several runscripts in the [/srv/](https://github.com/reddit/reddit/tree/master/srv) directory of the repository.
-This page aims to document what they do.
+To reduce the amount of work done in-request, reddit defers to asynchronous message queues for many tasks.
+These jobs are described by the `reddit-consumer-` jobs in [the upstart directory](https://github.com/reddit/reddit/tree/master/upstart).
+Following are explanations of the various queue consumer jobs.

 ## Queue Processors

 ### vote_link_q and vote_comment_q

 Voting on a link or comment inserts an item on one of these queues.
-The queue processors read the votes and process them to detect cheating then update the scores accordingly.
+The queue processors receive a message for each vote they need to process and will update scores, karma, and cached listings accordingly.

 ### scraper_q